reflectoring/reflectoring.github.io/_posts/2022-1-03-logical-ops-on-java-collections.md

 Here we are concatenating two collections in the `add` method in the `CollectionHelper`.
 For adding, we have used the `concat` method of the `Stream` class.

 ## Joining Two Collections with Filter
-We can enhance the previous example to concatenate elements of a collection only if they meet a certain criteria as shown below:
+We can enhance the previous example to concatenate elements of a collection only if they meet certain criteria as shown below:
 ```java
 public class CollectionHelper {